What is Zero-Knowledge Proof?

 Why should you need to reveal all of your personal data, in all its different dimensions, to prove just one fact?

 For instance, if you’ve ever wondered how Instagram knows you need a new pair of sneakers, you’re not alone.
 Companies run on data.
-They use this data to sell you more ads or make you spend more time on their platform — which helps them gather even more data on you and restarts the loop.
+They use this data to sell you more ads or make you spend more time on their platform.
+Helping them gather even more data on you and restarts the loop.

 Now, theoretically, you can choose not to use the service that gathers data on you.
 But, unfortunately, this is not an isolated problem.
 You’d be hard-pressed to find a company that does NOT do this